TehShrike/joshduff.com/content/2015-06-why-you-need-a-state-router.md

 ## You should use it!

-If you're making a single-page webapp that is more complex than a simple content site like this blog, you need a state-based router, and I'd like to help you use this one.
+If you're making a webapp that is more complex than a simple content site like this blog, you need a state-based router, and I'd like to help you use this one.

 If you have a favorite template/dom manipulation library that you want to use, let me know and I'll help you write the renderer so that you can use it with abstract-state-router.